Ian Cook (geographer)

-Ian Cook is Associate Professor of Geography at the University of Exeter in the UK, and formerly senior lecturer in geography at the University of Birmingham, and lecturer at the University of Wales, Lampeter.
+Ian Cook is an Emeritus Professor of Cultural Geography at the University of Exeter in the United Kingdom, and formerly a Lecturer and Senior Lecturer in Human Geography at the University of Birmingham, and a Lecturer in Human Geography at the University of Wales, Lampeter.

 Background

-BSc in Human Sciences, University College London, 1986; MA Human Geography, University of Kentucky 1992; PhD, University of Bristol, 1997.
-His cultural geography PhD was highly autobiographical, and took several years to be awarded.
-He began his academic career at the University of Wales, Lampeter (1993-9), then worked at the University of Birmingham (1999-2007), before moving to Exeter in 2007.
+Cook has a BSc in Human Sciences, University College London (1986); an MA in Human Geography, University of Kentucky (1992); a PhD in Human Geography, University of Bristol (1997).
+Their PhD was highly autobiographical, and took several years to be awarded.
+They began their academic career at the University of Wales, Lampeter (1993-9), then worked at the University of Birmingham (1999-2007), before moving to the University of Exeter (2007-2025).

-Contributions

-Geographies of commodification, particularly tracing the paths of reference to exotic fruit and fashion items.
-Cook argues that commodities are connected to the home and bodies, but their origins are often overlooked; we should learn where commodities come from.
-Ethnographic methods of inquiry, and new media and blogging.
-He has written more widely on human geography, including one major textbook.
+They were the Director of Education & Resources for the Fashion Revolution movement (2014-2016) and a Visiting Professor of Geography, University of Paris 7 - Denis Diderot (2016-18).

+'Follow the thing'

+Cook's contributions to research, teaching and pedagogy have been to develop geographical approaches to: